 Unfortunately, the bad news is a County Court Judgment can negatively affect your ability to get a mortgage.
 However, the good news is that with the help of a Specialist Mortgage Broker in Birmingham, you may be able to secure a mortgage with a CCJ.

-Our knowledgeable Mortgage Advisors in Nottingham will discuss the following with you and advise you on the best mortgage for you with you’re CCJ:
+Our knowledgeable and Specialist Mortgage Advisors in Birmingham will discuss the following with you and advise you on the best mortgage for you with you’re CCJ:

 A County Court Judgement is issued if you fail to pay any outstanding balance that you owe.
 A CCJ can have a drastic effect on your chances of getting a mortgage.